dazhouze/BTP/README.md

 ```
 /path/to/phasing.py -m chromosome -s start_pos -e end_pos -o output_dir -b BAM
 ```
-For more information please see /path/to/phasing.py -h Example srcipt can be found in the example dirctory of this repo.
+For more information please see /path/to/phasing.py -h.

+Example srcipt can be found in the example dirctory of this repo.

 ## Result: